uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * NEW:     Display an admin warning and disable NextGen Gallery when PHP 7.1.12 or 7.0.26 are in use

 = V2.2.14 - 09.18.2017 =
-* NEW:     EXIF and IPTC metadata are copied to new images when generating thumbnails, watermarks, or new sizes
+* NEW:     EXIF and IPTC metadata are copied to new images and photos when generating thumbnails, watermarks, or new sizes
 * Fixed:   Metadata is read and preserved when "Resized images after upload" feature is enabled

 = V2.2.12 - 08.01.2017 =